 - Save your bed for sleep and sex.
 Your bedroom should feel relaxing.
 Don’t sit in bed and work, surf the Internet, or watch TV.
 The best sleep temperature for most people is between 68-72 degrees.

 - Hush noise such as faucet drips, nearby traffic, or a loud dog can chip away at your sleep.
 And if you're a parent, you might be all too aware of noises at night long after your children have outgrown their cribs.
 Use a fan, an air-conditioner, or a white noise app or machine.
 You can also try earplugs.

 - Beds are for people.
 A cat's or a dog's night moves can cut your sleep short.
 They can also bring allergy triggers like fleas, fur, dander, and pollen into your bed.
 Ask your vet or animal trainer how you can teach your pet to snooze happily in its bed.

 - Free your mind.
 Put aside any work, touchy discussions, or complicated decisions 2 to 3 hours before bed.
 It takes time to turn off the "noise" of the day.
 If you’ve still got a lot on your mind, jot it down and let go for the night.
 Then, about an hour before you hit the sack, read something calming, meditate, listen to quiet music, or take a warm bath.

 - Use caution with sleeping pills.
 Some sleep medicines can become habit-forming, and they may have side effects.
 Ideally, pills should be a short-term solution while you make lifestyle changes for better Zzzz's.
 Ask your doctor what’s OK.

 - Know when to see your doctor.
 Let your provider know if your sleeplessness lasts for a month or more.
-They can check to see if a health condition -- such as acid reflux, arthritis, asthma, or depression -- or a medicine you take is part of the problem.
+They can check to see if a health condition -- such as acid reflux, arthritis, asthma, or depression -- or medicine you take is part of the problem.